 foods and drinks you find in the supermarket contain many chemicals,

-that tax the body and sap its vital energy to cleanse itself.
-It
+additives that tax the body and sap its vital energy to cleanse

-is crucial to drink pure, clean water.
-Our body is more that 70%
+itself.
+It is crucial to drink pure, clean water.
+Our body is

-hygiene products.
-Many commercial brands are full of chemicals that,
+and hygiene products.
+Many commercial brands are full of chemicals

-over time, can poison our system through our largest organ, our
+that, over time, can poison our system through our largest organ,

-any electrical equipment at least one meter away from where you
+Move any electrical equipment at least one meter away from where

 model so the telephone is not close to your head.

-Where I live, in Cyprus, the air is still fairly clean.
-We have
+I live, in Cyprus, the air is still fairly clean.
+We have the

 fresh air and fresh energy or to walk barefoot on the beach almost

-major source of toxins in modern life, introducing heavy metals
+another major source of toxins in modern life, introducing heavy

-causes to your body.
-Avoid being around people who smoke and spending
+smoking causes to your body.
+Avoid being around people who smoke

 Our body system is more than just our flesh and blood.
 Our physical